Faculty Expert Profile

 - Vice Dean for Education and Academic Affairs

-- Portuguese, International
+- Portuguese, Brazil

 Campante's work has appeared in leading academic journals such as the American Economic Review and the Quarterly Journal of Economics, among others.
 It has also received multiple mentions in outlets such as the New York Times, Science, NPR, Washington Post, The Economist, Los Angeles Times, Foreign Affairs, Politico, among others.
 Campante is a Faculty Research Fellow at the National Bureau of Economic Research (NBER), and was previously Associate Professor of Public Policy at Harvard University.
 Born and raised in Rio de Janeiro, Brazil, he holds a PhD from Harvard University, an MA from the Pontifical Catholic University of Rio de Janeiro, and a BA from the Federal University of Rio de Janeiro, all in economics.